-Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education announce a new opportunity for school districts across the U.S., Canada, and internationally to participate in the 17th flight opportunity of the Student Spaceflight Experiments Program (SSEP).
+Washington, D.C. - The National Center for Earth and Space Science Education (NCESSE) and the Arthur C. Clarke Institute for Space Education announce a new opportunity for school districts, and 2- and 4-year colleges, across the U.S., Canada, and internationally to participate in the 18th flight opportunity of the Student Spaceflight Experiments Program (SSEP).